Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 Press **Ctrl + X** to exit

 This creates a task to change the launcher background every day at midnight according to the system time - change the "0" value to an hour that suits your needs.

+As an alternative - you can incorporate the randomize_bg.sh into the restart_fika.sh file so that the script stops the server, changes the bg.png image, then starts the server.
+The background change cron task & the randomize_bg.sh file could then be removed.
+I left this as 2 scripts as this makes it an optional (fun) but non-essential addition.

 ## Errors/Issues
 Some errors are fixed by deleting all the files in the "cache" directory.